 Spring (or frühling auf Deutsch) is when the worker bees of Frankfurt start to shake off the long, cold, grey winter and make the most of warmer weather in this international metropolis.
-The weather may not truly warm up until May, but the first signs of a changing season mean it is time to forget business for a little while and check out the attractions.
+The weather may not truly warm up until May, but the first signs of a changing season mean it is time to forget business for a little while and check out Frankfurt's many attractions.